 A Britain First banner at a protest against Lee Rigby's killers

-The group stood in last month’s European elections, extended their patrols past the M25 and have started “invading” mosques, which basically involves a bunch of them walking into a Muslim place of worship, asking to see the imam, being told he isn’t there and leaving.
+The group stood in last month’s European elections, extended their patrols past London and have started “invading” mosques, which basically involves a bunch of them walking into a Muslim place of worship, asking to see the imam, being told he isn’t there and leaving.
 But what you might be most familiar with is their Facebook page, which is approaching half a million Likes thanks to a dedicated social media team regularly posting very shareable stuff, like photos of cute army puppies and collages that pose the question: “Should we bring back public hangings for paedophiles and rapists?”

-In fact, they now have such a visible public profile that someone has started a parody Facebook account under the banner “Palatable racism for ignorant Englanders” (and they even made it into their own little spot on Channel 4 news last night).
+In fact, they now have such a visible public profile that someone has started a parody Facebook account under the banner “Palatable racism for ignorant Englanders” (and they even made it into their own little spot on British Channel 4 news last week).
 But for those of you who aren't up to date with the UK's newest far-right street team, here's a rundown of the Britain First top brass.

 Britain First's Paul Golding on Brick Lane